lake-wg/edhoc/draft-ietf-lake-edhoc.md

 As described in {{SIGMA}}, different levels of identity protection are provided to the Initiator and the Responder.
 EDHOC provides identity protection of the Initiator against active attacks and identity protection of the Responder against passive attacks.
 An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and send its own message_1 to the same address.
 The roles should be assigned to protect the most sensitive identity/identifier, typically that which is not possible to infer from routing information in the lower layers.

 EDHOC messages might change in transit due to a noisy channel or through modification by an attacker.
-Changes in message_1 and message_2 (except PAD_2 and Signature_or_MAC_2 when the signature scheme is not strongly unforgeable) are detected when verifying Signature_or_MAC_2.
-Changes to PAD_2, not strongly unforgeable Signature_or_MAC_2, and message_3 are detected when verifying CIPHERTEXT_3.
+Changes in message_1 and message_2 (except Signature_or_MAC_2 when the signature scheme is not strongly unforgeable) are detected when verifying Signature_or_MAC_2.
+Changes to not strongly unforgeable Signature_or_MAC_2, and message_3 are detected when verifying CIPHERTEXT_3.
 Changes to message_4 are detected when verifying CIPHERTEXT_4.

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, external authorization data, and previous plaintext messages.
 This protects against an attacker replaying messages or injecting messages from another session.